Bloggers, Are We Attention Whores?

 Yes.
-I wouldn’t say attention whore, lets say attention seekers, because I know you, and your vagina is far from a whore.
+I wouldn’t say attention whore, let’s say attention seekers, because I know you, and your vagina is far from a whore.
 There are a good amount of bloggers sharing every experience because they want to capitalize from it.
 They want the “oh, ah” impact but not in book form.
-In a way they’re looking for validation in a following of people.
-They share pointless or sometimes private things with people who don’t really care about them.
-Which I sometimes don’t agree with.
-No, it’s more like often.
+In a way, they’re looking for validation in a following of people.

-But then there is Yetunde, and I can only really go off you because I don’t like to admit that I’m a grown man reading women’s blogs.
-And if we’re being honest here Yetunde, I only read it because it was you.
-And you write very well for a techie.
-But what I noticed, I think it was from a post like “Shit is going to happen”, you are private as hell.
+But then there is Yetunde, and I can only really go off you because I don’t like to admit that I’m a grown man reading women blogs.
+And if we’re being honest here Yetunde, I only read it because its you.
+By the way, you write very well for a techie.
+But what I noticed, and I think it was from a post like, “Shit is going to happen”, you are private as hell.
 Secretive even.
-And I thought, how in the hell is she blogging without giving people the entire story?
+And I thought, how in the hell is she blogging without giving people the entire story?.
+It irritated me.
+Like you were holding out.
 Then a year later you wrote that rape entry and I thought, and I think a bunch of us thought it too, why is she putting this on the internet?
-But then it made sense.
+But it kind of made sense.
 You’re an attention seeker for awareness.
-After that post, and yes I checked, you don’t mention it again.
-It’s kind of dope and I got it.
+After that post, and yes I checked, you didn’t mention it again.
+I got it.
 I was one of the men you went to school with cracking rape jokes on twitter.
+I got the message.

-We could’ve had a conversation about it, but I don’t think the impact wouldn’t have been as strong.
-As shocking, I guess.
-You really do share a tiny bits of you and it’s really only in order to create awareness.
+We could’ve had a conversation about it, but I don’t think the impact would have been as strong.
+Or as shocking, I guess.
+You really do share tiny bits of you and it’s really only in order to create awareness.
 So if there are other bloggers like you out there, then yeah, you’re attention seekers.
 The good kind.